kuzzleio/documentation-old/src/guide/essentials/cli.md

 #      --noint                non interactive mode
 ```

-The `resetDatabase` delete all indexes created with Kuzzle.
+The `resetDatabase` delete all indexes created by users.
+This does not include Kuzzle's internal index.

 ---